RobinTail/express-zod-api/README.md

 ## Refinements

-You can implement additional validation within schema.
+You can implement additional validations within schemas using refinements.
 Validation errors are reported in a response with a status code `400`.

 ```typescript